 Strategy doctoral students must have a bachelor's degree from an accredited college or university.
 Although we prefer students to also have a master's degree in business or related field, it is not a requirement.
 If students have strong credentials (e.g., high GMAT scores) and demonstrate maturity, we sometimes allow them to begin the program without a master's degree.

-Analytical Tools and Research Area (TAR)
+I. Tools for Analytical Research (TAR) Area

-All Strategy Doctoral students must take eight Tools for Analysis and Research (TAR) courses.
+Strategy doctoral students take six Tools for Analysis and Research (TAR) courses.

-All students must take the following courses:
+Students must take the following four TAR courses: